jproj3cts/Manual-to-Motorized-Linear-Translation-Stage-Upgrade-Kit/README.md

 This process can be automated by connecting to 192.168.4.1?steps=N, where N is the number of steps (+ve or -ve) you wish to progress.
 This can be done in python using the urllib library.

+### A gif demonstrating the precision of the system (going from 0.5 to 0.5 on the micrometer).

 ![Alt text]( Media/3.gif)

+This reliability is sustainable over many rotations.
+In A recent test the micrometer was rotated 20 times forward then 20 back for a total of 800 rotations whilst maintaining a stop position at 0.5 the entire time.